 A Wood's lamp examination is a test that uses ultraviolet (UV) light to look at the skin closely.

-You will sit in a dark room for this test.
-The test usually takes place in a dermatologist's office.
-The health care provider will turn on the Wood's lamp and hold it 4 - 5 inches from the skin to look for color changes.
+You sit in a dark room for this test.
+The test is usually done in a skin doctor's (dermatologist) office.
+The doctor will turn on the Wood's lamp and hold it 4 to 5 inches from the skin to look for color changes.

 You do not need to take any special steps before this test.
-Ask your doctor if you avoid putting creams or medicines on the area of the skin being studies before the test.
+Follow your doctor's instructions about not putting creams or medicines on the area of the skin before the test.

-You will feel nothing during this test.
+You will have no discomfort during this test.

-Your health care provider may do this to look for skin problems including:
+This test is done to look for skin problems including:

-Normally your skin will not shine under the ultraviolet light.
+Normally the skin will not shine under the ultraviolet light.

 A Wood's lamp exam may help your doctor confirm a fungal infection or bacterial infection.
 Your doctor may also be able to learn what is causing any light- or dark-colored spots on your skin.

 The following things can change the results of the test: